upALX/upALX/README.md

 **🇺🇸**
-<p> I'm restless.
-My restlessness is driven by curiosity.
-I have always found beauty in the simplicity of solving big challenges and in the elegance of these solutions.
-Technology connects me with this essence, my essence.
-I don't just experience technology as a passionate person, but rather someone who wants to leave marks that impact and simplify people's daily lives.
-I don't want to be the one who builds the bridge alone, but the one who helps build.</p>
+<p> I am restless.
+I don't live technology just as a passionate person, but as someone who wants to leave marks that impact and simplify people's daily lives.
+I do not want to be the one who builds the bridge alone, but rather the one who helps build it.</p>

 **🇧🇷**
 <p>Sou inquieto.
-Minha inquietude é guiada pela curiosidade.
-Sempre encontrei beleza na simplicidade de resolver grandes desafios e na elegancia dessas soluções.
-Tecnologia me conecta com essa essencia, minha essencia.
 Não vivo tecnologia apenas como um apaixonado, e sim, alguém que quer deixar marcas que impactam e simplificam o cotidiano das pessoas.
-Não quero ser aquele que faz a ponte sozinho, mas aquele que ajuda a construir.
+Não quero ser aquele que faz a ponte sozinho, e sim aquele que ajuda a construir.
 </p>